 - A tagline, “Stretch your view,” which will serve as an invitation to discover, as well as an expression of the philosophy and curatorial process championed by Haus der Kunst.

 - The concept of a “container” aims at grouping all sorts of artifacts and cultural manifestations together and triggering interactions.

-The new visual system includes a completely redesigned website and a new navigational system, and aims to bring both the container and elasticity ideas into constructive tension.
-The concept of the container will be directly applied to the structure of the website.
-This will be a cornerstone of Haus der Kunst’s expansion of its relationship with its global audience.
+The new identity includes a completely redesigned website and a new navigational system, and aims to bring both the container and elasticity ideas into constructive tension.
+The concept of the container will be directly applied to the website.
+This will be a cornerstone of Haus der Kunst’s relationship with its global audience.

-The website condenses all of Haus der Kunst’s activities into a responsive tool, to strengthen its visibility on a global scale, and to address its committed, passionate, and curious audience.
-The new website is not simply a site that provides the public with information about exhibitions, events, guided tours, or the kids’ program It is, rather, a portal and entry into a virtual Haus der Kunst.
+The website condenses all of Haus der Kunst’s activities into a responsive tool to strengthen its visibility and to address its committed, passionate, and curious audience.
+The new site is a portal and entry into a virtual Haus der Kunst.
 This means that you will not only find an answer to the question: what is happening at the moment or what will be happening next month?
-The new portal offers much more than that: you will be able to contribute to the evolving content and to customize your choices.
+You will be able to contribute to the evolving content and to customise your choices.

 Base elsewhere on Identity Designed: Mont des Arts.